Editors-in-Chief – 2025 Edition

 Sophie is a Judge’s Clerk at the Wellington High Court | Te Kōti Matua o Aotearoa.
 She graduated from Victoria University of Wellington | Te Herenga Waka in 2023 with a LLB/BA majoring in English Literature.
 Sophie is excited to be working with the Journal this year and is committed to publishing legal scholarship that platforms rainbow and disabled wāhine.
 At university, she won the Feminist Moot and the Rainbow Moot, and worked as the Sustainability and Wellbeing Officer for the Victoria University of Wellington Students’ Association.
 Sophie is looking forward to working with the wider Editorial team.
 She was a Student Editor for the New Zealand Law Reports and an Assistant Student Editor for the VUW Law Review.
 In her spare time, she enjoys starting craft projects, going to book club and watching every show Shonda Rhimes has produced.

-Managing Editor and Engagement Manager
+Managing Editor

-Sonia Pinto – Managing Editor
+Sonia Pinto

-Sonia began her career as a criminal registrar at the North Shore District Court, she then jumped straight into criminal defence work before turning to prosecution.
+Sonia is an Auckland-based Barrister and Solicitor in the litigation team at Inland Revenue where she mainly does criminal tax prosecutions.
+She completed her Master of Laws with distinction last year, specialising in criminal law.
+Sonia began her career as a criminal defence barrister before turning to prosecution.
 She has a keen interest in social justice issues, the experiences of women in the field and access to justice in the area of criminal law.

 Advocacy Manager

-Sophie Vreeburg – Advocacy Manager
+Sophie Vreeburg

 Sophie is a Solicitor and Crown Prosecutor at Meredith Connell.
 In this role she has developed a passion for improving justice outcomes and oral advocacy, spending most weeks on her feet in the busy District Court.